Disclaimer: This post is not meant to argue why anyone should use Heisig’s method. It is meant to be a resource for people who. . .

 The purpose of Heisig’s learning method

 While kanji is one of the most challenging aspects of learning Japanese, it’s no wonder that learners devise unique and unorthodox methods for permanently confining this massive slew of characters into their brains.
-Dr. James Heisig’s book Remembering the Kanji (RTK) stands as a well-known and unconventional way to do just that.
+Dr. James Heisig’s book Remembering the Kanji (RTK for short) stands as a well-known and unconventional way to do just that.
 Of course, there’s many many ways to go about the learning kanji (WaniKani and KanjiDamage to name a few others), and Heisig’s method is no be-all, end-all solution to grasp the army of Chinese hieroglyphics the Japanese ever so foolishly adopted (I think Korean has it right with Hangul, and I SO, SO, SO wish the Japanese writing system was just as easy).

 Needless to say, in my own personal experience, Heisig’s method has saved me a world of trouble, and I couldn’t be more happy to have discovered it.
 The goal of the book is to drastically minimize the time frame it takes to learn all the jōyō kanji 常用漢字 by learning only the meaning and writing (individual parts and stroke order) of each character at first.
 His second book Remembering the Kanji 2 focuses on teaching you all of the readings.
 However, I would not recommend using the second book.
 Why is this?
 Well, reading kanji in sentences with context information has helped me learn the readings a lot more easily than when I briefly attempted to use RTK 2.

 How long does this it take to complete RTK?